esonghori/TinyGarble/bmr/README.md

   -p [ --perparty ] arg No of bits for every party (seperated by space)

 ```
+If arguments to both -n and -p are specified, the argument to -n is ignored.

 ## References
 - Ben-Efraim, Aner, Yehuda Lindell, and Eran Omri.
 "Optimizing semi-honest secure multiparty computation for the internet."
 Proceedings of the 2016 ACM SIGSAC Conference on Computer and Communications Security.
 ACM, 2016.